 1) Completely self-sufficient and self-reliant but still able to dive in a team environment with a strong team philosophy.

-3) Able to dive both solo or as part of a team with an enhanced degree of safety without having to change, modify or add anything in terms of equipment, procedures, or skills.
+3) Able to dive solo or as part of a team with an enhanced degree of safety without having to change, modify or add anything in terms of equipment, procedures, or skills.

 Can I try Side Mount diving?

 If you’re curious about Sidemount diving, contact Deep Dark Diving for a try-dive and basic training day.
 It is a great way to learn and experience the best ways to route hoses, light cables, position dive accessories, and configure tanks and regulators.
-Discover a very flexible alternative to the traditional tech diver’s configuration and make up your mind.
+Discover a flexible alternative to the traditional tech diver’s configuration and make up your mind.

 If you want to move to tech or cave diving and are not yet sure which configuration, we offer try-dives in back mount too, do not hesitate to schedule a couple of try-dives before.